jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 I don’t want the perfect parser for now.
 That’s not the point.

-If I am to use a Creator structure to put the parsed code in, I have to figure out the precise the embeddance of the statements.
+If I am to use a Creator structure to put the parsed code in, I might figure out the precise the embeddance of the statements.

 Also, I want to use a preliminary way to program methods in C++ for Creator objects, so I can already fully use the Creator philosophy.